Zeleni Venac: Zeleni Venac farmers market

 Originating from 1847, Zeleni Venac is the oldest still active green market in Belgrade and due to its size, longevity and wide varieties of goods that can be bought in it, it has been nicknamed "Queen of the markets" and placed under the state protection.
 The market was open in 1926 and was intended to be the central city open market, being closest to the city center.
 It was the most modern open farmers market on the Balkans at that time as it included running water, sewage system, brick-walled shops and stores and gauged weighing scales.

 The first assembly of the greengrocers was held in Zeleni Venac in 1918.
 Construction of the market began in 1920.
 It originally also occupied the area of the modern bus terminus, on the foundations of the ill-fated National Theatre.
 One of the reasons why city administration decided to build the market was to remove farmers who were illegally selling goods from the ox-wagons in Terazije, city's downtown.
 Originally, the market stalls were wooden ones, made by the sellers themselves.
 Only the wealthiest sellers had trucks to deliver goods to the markets, majority still used the ox carts.
 The good was transported mostly from the Belgrade surroundings (Višnjica, Slanci, Veliko Selo, Ovča, Borča, Obrenovac).
 The architecture of the market, which includes the specific and recognizable "broken" roofs, was designed by architect Veselin Tripković.
+On the side of the Kraljice Natalije Street there is a three-piped drinking fountain embedded into the market's outer wall.
+There is a memorial plaque, commemorating Vojislav Stojković Keka and his sister Vera, originally from Golemo Selo near Vranje, who donated the fountain to the Belgraders.